News and Events

 Annual General Meeting

-The Foundation held its Annual General Meeting on December 10, 2012.
-Executive Director, Susan Cairns, in her presentation to the Board reported that the focus of the Foundation in 2012 was to work with the community partners, sponsors, supporters and volunteers to provide innovative programs and support 21st century learning for Langley students.
-Since 2005, the foundation has raised close to $4 million and disbursed almost $950,000 to support school programs.
+The Foundation held its Annual General Meeting on December 15, 2014.
+Executive Director, Susan Cairns, in her presentation to the Board reported that the focus of the Foundation in 2014 was to work with the community partners, sponsors, supporters and volunteers to provide innovative programs, support 21st century learning and provide support for the Foundation's Food for Thought Campaign to provide nutritious breakfasts, snacks and lunches for Langley students.
+Since 2005, the Foundation has raised close to $5 million and disbursed almost $950,000 to support school programs.